 NORMAN MUSA is a rising star.
-Award-winning, he is the UK & Europe’s leading Malaysian chef and a passionate ambassador for Malaysian cuisine.
-He is Executive Chef and co-founder of Ning.
-He is also a TV personality, author, teacher and entrepreneur.
+Award-winning, he is the UK & Europe’s leading Malaysian chef and a passionate ambassador for Malaysian food.
+He is Executive Chef and co-founder of Ning, a TV personality, author, teacher and entrepreneur.

 Norman is one of the most exciting and engaging up-and-coming chefs in the UK, passionately promoting his native Malaysian cuisine.
 With over 65,000 Facebook fans and appearances on MasterChef Malaysia, Chef Norman has achieved much since opening his first Ning restaurant & cookery school in Manchester in 2006, with a branch in York and a supper club in London.

 |Chef Norman Musa regularly demos|

 Born in Penang, the food capital of Malaysia, he has achieved much in just 6 years as a professional chef.
-In 2012 he was awarded Young Asian & Oriental Chef of the Year at the Asian Curry Awards, along with his Manchester restaurant as Best Malaysian Restaurant, and entered into the Hospitality Guild's prestigious Young Hall of Fame.
-He was also a finalist in the 1st Malaysia National Achievement Awards for outstanding achievement in his field.
+In 2012 he was awarded Young Asian & Oriental Chef of the Year at the Asian Curry Awards, along with his Manchester restaurant as Best Malaysian Restaurant, and entered into the Hospitality Guild's Young Hall of Fame.

-He frequently runs master classes, cooking demonstrations and pop-up cookery schools at many of the UK & Ireland's top foodie events - and also in Europe including Ireland and Germany.
+He frequently runs master classes, cooking demonstrations and pop-up cookery schools at many of the UK's top foodie events - and also in Europe including Ireland and Germany.

 Engaging and enterprising, Norman is interactive in his approach and entrepreneurial in his outlook.
-In 2012 he launched his own Malaysian spiced range of handmade chocolate bars, and is working on other exciting plans for 2013.
+In 2012 he launched his own Malaysian spiced range of handmade chocolate bars, and launched more products in 2013.

 He has hosted his own TV cooking series and featured more than once on MasterChef Malaysia.
 He is former race chef for the Lotus Racing (now Caterham) F1 team and has been recognised by Prestige Magazine as one of Malaysia’s "Top 40 Under 40".
 Chef Norman is also a past finalist for Manchester’s Chef of the Year, along with Ning as Restaurant of the Year.Self-taught and mentored by his late mother, Norman has featured extensively in the British and Malaysian press, on TV and at food festivals, written his own sell-out books, caters for VIP events and regularly leads Malaysian cookery classes.